alibaba/opentelemetry-go-auto-instrumentation/docs/how-to-add-a-new-rule.md

 }
 ```

 Run `go mod tidy` to download the dependencies.
-That's the whole story for the probe code.
+This sets up the hook code.

-## 2. Register the rule
+## 2. Register the Rule

-We create a new `rule.json` file and specify which function we want to instrument
+Create a `rule.json` file to specify the target function and hook code:
-and which probe code to inject, etc.:

 ```json
 [